BarsMonster/NanoStep/README.md

 **Right column:**
 Centering error / DC offset for X and Y axis.
 Must be below ~80% for best performance.

-If any reading touches 100% at any angle of the motor shaft - you must adjust magnet, as accurate angle reading is no longer impossible.
+If any reading touches 100% at any angle of the motor shaft - you must adjust magnet, as accurate angle reading is no longer possible.
 If D in left column is below 40%, or maximum absolute value of X/Y is below 40% - noise and sensitivity to environment (temperature, external magnetic field) will be increased.
 Centering error in right column is "magnified" 16x by design of TLE5012.
 I.e. 100% centering error equals 6% reading on X or Y sensors in left column.
 Centering error below 100% is cancelled out by autocalibration.
 No need to push it to 0.
 ![MagView interface](magview.jpg)